 When it comes to ecommerce, there’s one thing you definitely count on: change is always just around the corner!

-Regardless of what your online store sells, you’ll likely encounter many twists and turns on your journey as an ecommerce entrepreneur.
-To give your business the greatest chance of success, it’s not sufficient to simply launch your website and hope for the best.
+Regardless of what you sell, you’ll likely encounter many twists and turns on your journey as an ecommerce entrepreneur.
+To give your venture the greatest chance of success, it’s not sufficient to simply launch your ecommerce website and hope for the best.
 It’s important to be able to adapt to shifts and changes in the market when (not if) they arrive.

-In this article, we’ll take a look at 11 ecommerce innovations that are transforming the exciting world of online sales this year!
+In this article, we’ll take a look at some of the top ecommerce innovations that are transforming the exciting world of online sales!

 1. Personalization driven by AI

 The opportunities for AI in ecommerce are plentiful.
-Using advanced technologies like machine learning, natural language processing, deep learning, etc., businesses are able to personalize everything from their marketing messages and content to the products and services they offer.
+Using advanced technologies like machine learning algorithms, natural language processing, deep learning, etc., businesses are able to personalize everything from their marketing messages and content to the products and services they offer.

-For example, employing AI allows brands to create ads that are better targeted to their audience, e.g., showing goods in line with users’ preferences.
-This is appealing not just from the consumer’s perspective, as we all know how annoying it is to see ads for products that are of no interest to us, but also from the business’s point of view.
-Targeted ads using personalization have a much better chance of converting viewers into customers, making these ads well worth the money spent to create them.
+For example, employing AI allows brands to create ads that are better targeted to their audience, e.g., showing goods in line with users’ preferences and past purchases.
+This is appealing not just from the consumer’s perspective, as we all know how annoying it is to see ads for goods that are of no interest to us, but also from the business’s point of view.
+Targeted ads using personalization have a much better chance of converting viewers into buyers, making these ads well worth the money spent to create them.

 Besides helping to increase an online store’s conversion rate, AI can also assist with turning one-time buyers into loyal customers.
-Adding a personal touch to customer service, creating tailored blog articles and videos, and placing personalized CTS across your website and social networks are just a few of the AI-powered tactics you can utilize to expand your reach, drive traffic to your online store, and grow your business!
+Adding a personal touch to customer support, creating tailored blog articles and videos, and placing personalized CTAs across your site and social networks are just a few of the AI-powered tactics you can utilize to expand your reach, drive traffic to your online store, and grow your business.